Alchemilla vulgaris

-Alchemilla vulgaris, common name lady's mantle, is an herbaceous perennial plant in Europe and Greenland.
-These perennial wildflowers, members of the rose family, are sometimes grown in gardens - mainly for their leaves, which collect sparkling water droplets.
+Alchemilla vulgaris, commonly known as lady's mantle, is a herbaceous perennial plant in the Alchemilla genus, native to Europe and introduced to the US.
+These perennial wildflowers, members of the family Rosaceae, are sometimes grown in gardens - mainly for their aerial parts, as they can be harvested and used in the making of herbal infusions.

 Lady's mantle is commonly seen in unimproved or lightly fertilized grassland, on roadside verges and banks, in chalk downland and on mountain slopes.